Optimal Transport-based Conformal Prediction: Multi-Output Regression

 \subsection{OT-CP can output non-convex prediction sets}

 For any feature vector $X \in \R^p$ and response vector $Y \in \R^d$, we aim to conformalize the prediction $\hat{f}(X)$ returned by a given black-box regressor.

-\paragraph{CP methods for multi-output regression.} To further motivate OT-CP in this context, we first review existing conformal strategies.
+\paragraph{CP methods for multi-output regression.}\; To further motivate OT-CP in this context, we first review existing conformal strategies, that can be reinterpreted as leaning on multivariate quantile regions.
+A more comprehensive discussion can be found in \cref{RelatedWorksRegression}.
 One could consider vanilla CP relying on a univariate aggregated score, $s(x,y) = \Vert y - \hat{f}(x)\Vert$.
 This yields spherical prediction regions {$\{ \hat{f}(x) \} + \mathrm{Ball}_{\|\cdot\|} (\tau_\alpha)$\footnote{The expression involves the Minkowski sum between two sets: for two sets $A$ and $B$, $A+B=\{a+b, \, a\in A, \, b\in B\}$.}} where $\mathrm{Ball}_{\|\cdot\|} (\tau_\alpha)$ is the Euclidean ball of radius $\tau_\alpha>0$.
 One can also treat the $d$ components of $Y\in\R^d$ separately to produce prediction regions based on hyperrectangles, $\{ \hat{f}(x) \} + \prod_{i=1}^d [a_i,b_i]$ \citep{neeven2018conformal}.
 However, these approaches are often ill-suited to accurately capture the geometry of multivariate distributions.
 In particular, the output prediction sets (whether spherical or hyperrectangles) can be too large when handling anisotropic uncertainty that varies across different output dimensions.
 To mitigate this, prior works have introduced scores that account for anisotropy and correlations among the residual dimensions, as with ellipsoidal prediction sets \citep{messoudi2020conformal,johnstone2021conformal,henderson2024adaptive}.
 Still, this implicitly assumes an elliptical distribution for the non-conformity score, thereby compromising the distribution-free nature of the method.

-\paragraph{OT-CP for multi-output regression.} Our strategy consists in applying OT-CP with a multivariate residual as the score,
+\paragraph{OT-CP for multi-output regression.\;} Our strategy consists in applying OT-CP with a multivariate residual as the score,

 and yields the following prediction regions

 These sets can take on flexible, arbitrary shapes, that adapt to the calibration error distribution and the underlying data geometry.
 This key advantage is illustrated concretely in our numerical experiments below.